-The Location Options page appears, which allows you to assign a location to the iPad.
-You may not want to assign the iPad to a location, but have it interact with different locations.
+The Location Options page appears, which allows you to assign a Location to the iOS device.
+You may not want to assign a Location to the iOS device but, instead, have it interact with different locations.

 The Location Options page allows you to enable various Resolver types.
-Check the ones you want to use from the iPad.
+Check the ones you want to use from the iOS device.